themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 - [Twitter Apps](https://apps.twitter.com/)

 At each site you'll need to do two things:
-- Register your application and obtain a `clientId` and `secret`.
+1. Register your application and obtain a `clientId` and `secret`.
-- Set the correct URLs for that service.
+2. Set the correct URLs for that service.

 While all of these processes are fairly similar, we should call attention to a few things that can be confusing.
+Let's take a look at some of the pitfalls we might run into while getting this all set up.

 #### Configuring Facebook
 When it comes to Facebook, getting our `appId` and `secret` is realtively straightforward, but we need to make sure we get the `App Domain` configured correctly.
 The `App Domain` is the URL that Facebook expects requests to be coming from in association with the `appId` and `secret` you've specified in your code.
 If the values set in your application code do not match the values in the dashboard on Facebook, you'll get an error.